Setting Excellence as The New Standard

 Strong advocates and active contributors like Darren Hill will be key in leading the country forward in its emission reduction goals as far as the residential housing industry is concerned.
 His commitment to excellence in building and passionate environmental stewardship should be an example to us all in the industry, from those just starting in their careers to those like his grandfather who plan on leaving a legacy for others to follow.

-Darren Hill is a Gold-level REEB and the Vice President and General Manager of Hill Bros.
-Realty Ltd. located in Fredericton, New Brunswick.
+Darren Hill is a Gold-level REEB, the Vice President and General Manager of Hill Bros.
+Realty Ltd., President of West Hills Golf Ltd., and President of Alexalor Inc. all located in Fredericton, New Brunswick.

 He is also a proud member of the Canadian Home Builders’ Association – New Brunswick and the winner of their 2020 Lifetime Achievement Award.